topelab/l2data2code/src/L2Data2Code/L2Data2CodeWPF/README.md

 Schema definition (defined with a **key**):

 - **Key**: string used to identify a schema.
-- **ConnectionString**: string that defines the connection for data source that can be a data base, a json file with a specific configuration, a path to a dll file, or blank.
+- **ConnectionString**: string that defines the connection for data source that can be a data base, a JSON file with a specific configuration, a path to a DLL file, or blank.
 - **Provider**: `System.Data.[FakeClient | SqlClient | MySqlClient | JsonClient | ObjectClient]`: provider for data source.
 Every provider has its own syntax for connection string:
   - `FakeClient`: blank string.
   - `SqlClient | MySqlClient`: normal connection string used with this providers.
-  - `JsonClient`: path to json file (special format)
+  - `JsonClient`: path to JSON file (special format)
-  - `ObjectClient`: path to .net assembly (dll) and optional, a namespace to filter types separate from path with a semicolon.
+  - `ObjectClient`: path to .net assembly (DLL) and optional, a name space to filter types separate from path with a semicolon.
 - **TableNameLanguage**: `(en)|es`: table and column names language on data source.
 This is used on gender and number functions.
 - **RemoveFirstWordOnColumnNames**: `true|(false)`: If column names start with a word and an underscore, for example `ta_code`, setting this property to `true`will remove that first word, in our case `ta_` will be removed.
 - **DescriptionsFile**: path to tab separate file on each line defines description for a table or a column: